NagiEight/mess-friends/README.md

 # mess-friends
-an app to mess with your friends
+an app to mess with your friends (we're studying with this one!)